conradakunga/Blog/_posts/2026-06-07-creating-a-unique-index-that-allows-null-in-sql-server.md

 ### TLDR

-**In SQL Server you can allow `NULL` values for columns with a unique index by using filtered indexes.**
+**In SQL Server you can allow `NULL` values for columns with a unique index by using filtered indexes.
+Otherwise, it will allow exactly one `NULL`**

 Happy hacking!